Nail the Interview: 8 Proven Tips for Job Interview Success

 While I am often on the fence about jobs, sometimes you just have to go for it.

-Sometimes you’ll get the best job offer but the company is losing money.
+Sometimes you’ll get the best job offer, but the company is losing money.
 For this reason, consider turning down the offer until the situation improves.

 If the money is OK and you don’t expect to get a job like that, there’s nothing wrong with accepting a job for more money and providing short-term financial support until you find the opportunity to become a top performer or provide positive financial feedback.